stavrostzagadouris/stavrossolutions/src/routes/articles/kali.md

 Note the container ID of your running kali.
 Better yet, highlight and copy it by just right clicking anywhere after it's highlighted.
 You won't see any confirmation, but the highlighted portion is now waiting on your clipboard to be pasted again later by once again just right-clicking.

 Now we're going commit your changes to a new image.
-In the example below, we're naming the container 'fullKali'.
+In the example below, we're naming the container 'fullkali'.
 You choose whatever you want:

 ```terminal
 docker commit <container id of running kali without the angle braces> fullkali